Government building

 Below is a recap from past Baker Tilly updates of current accounting standards that might impact your organization, projected effective dates and resources from Baker Tilly technical research and the GASB website to use while implementing new standards.

 Omnibus statements are issued by GASB to address practice issues identified after other standards have been approved for implementation.
 Omnibus statements “clear up the loose ends” for recent prior statements GASB has issued.
-This Omnibus addresses recent pronouncements, including GASB 87 – Leases, GASB 94 – Public-Private and Public-Public Partnerships and Availability Payment Arrangements, and GASB 96 – Subscription-Based Information Technology Arrangements.
+This omnibus addresses recent pronouncements, including GASB 87 – Leases, GASB 94 – Public-Private and Public-Public Partnerships and Availability Payment Arrangements, and GASB 96 – Subscription-Based Information Technology Arrangements.

-Effective Date: The requirements of this Statement are effective as follows:
+Effective Date: The requirements of this statement are effective as follows:

 • The requirements related to extension of the use of LIBOR, accounting for SNAP distributions, disclosures of nonmonetary transactions, pledges of future revenues by pledging governments, clarification of certain provisions in Statement 34, as amended, and terminology updates related to Statement 53 and Statement 63 are effective upon issuance